geoneric/fern/documents/Texts/DataModel/Ontology.rst

 There is always a correspondence between an attribute and some real-world phenomenon.
 Empirical values are also treated as attributes.
 Empirical values are tied to the feature earth, or space in general, for example.

-Modellers are interested in attributes and there location in space and time, not technicalities.
+Modellers are interested in attributes and their location in space and time, not technicalities.
 Modellers model concentrations, income, volumes, speeds, directions, etc. The fact that there are things like agents, points, rasters, vectors, single precision floating points, unsigned integers, etc, is an implementation detail that may or may not be relevant to the modeller.
 It may not matter to him as long as requirements in execution speed, data size, accuracy, etc are met.
 Since environmental attributes matter more to humans than implementation details, working with attributes results in a simpler, more correct, design for a modelling environment, than working with concepts like rasters, features, time steps, and Monte Carlo sample numbers.

 In the next section, we describe ways to categorize attributes.
 This will improve our understanding of what attributes are.
 After that, we move on to the functions that are used to manipulate attributes in a model.
 Finally, we have something to say about the modelling environment.

-[Attributes vs parameters vs inputs vs outputs]
+[Attributes vs parameters vs inputs vs outputs] [Classical features vs new style features]

 Attribute type categorizations
 ------------------------------